Nishantsingh45/chatbot1.0/README.md

 - Chat history: The application stores the chat history for each user.
 So user can access his/her previous chat easily.
 ## Usage

-- You can access the Chatbot using this link https://chatbot10--nishantsingh105.repl.co/ -Register a new account or log in with your existing credentials.
+- You can access the Chatbot using this link https://chatbot10--nishantsingh105.repl.co/.
+- Register a new account or log in with your existing credentials.
--Enter your message in the chat input and press Enter or click the Send button.
+- Enter your message in the chat input and press Enter or click the Send button.
--The chatbot will generate a response based on your message.
+- The chatbot will generate a response based on your message.
--View your chat history in the chat window.
+- View your chat history in the chat window.

 ## Prerequisites